 Where you can find this drama dance?

-Lakhaon Khaol Wat Svay Andet is practised in one community surrounding a Buddhist monastery, Wat Svay Andet – located about 10km east of Phnom Penh on the Mekong River – and is performed by men wearing masks to the accompaniment of a traditional orchestra and melodious recitation.
-The specific aim is to propitiate the Neak Ta (guardian spirits of a place and its people), thereby protecting and bringing prosperity to the community, its lands and harvest.
-When Lkhon Khol is performed, spirit mediums are present and facilitate interactions between the Neak Ta, performers and villagers.
+Lakhaon Khaol Wat Svay Andet is practiced in one community surrounding a Buddhist monastery, Wat Svay Andet – located about 10km east of Phnom Penh on the Mekong River – and is performed by men wearing masks to the accompaniment of a traditional orchestra and melodious recitation.
+The specific aim is to propitiate the Neak Ta (guardian spirits of a place and its people), thereby protecting and bringing prosperity to the community, its lands, and its harvest.
+When Lkhon Khol is performed, spirit mediums are present and facilitate interactions between the Neak Ta, performers, and villagers.
 When the spirits are satisfied with the performance, villagers are blessed by them; otherwise, the dancers stop, the music continues, and the audience falls silent and carefully listens to the spirits.
-Lkhon Khol is performed for ritual purposes, mostly linked to the cycle of rice farming and the needs of farming communities.
+Lakhaon Khol is performed for ritual purposes, mostly linked to the cycle of rice farming and the needs of farming communities.